 I’ve learned a lot by being quiet.
 Leaving something unsaid is far more powerful than having the last word, and given how short life is, I sincerely hope that the words I leave with people on a daily basis, are kind.

-Except Thomas Murray.
+Except Thomas.
 That guy can still go fuck himself.